-Korean pianist Jeewon Lee has performed extensively as a solo and collaborative pianist with appearances in major venues such as Alice Tully Hall, the Kennedy Center, the Library of Congress and Carnegie-Weill Recital Hall.
-She was twice voted "Audience Favorite" at Houston Symphony's Ima Hogg Competition in 2008 and 2009 and Ms. Lee’s performances with Houston Symphony was broadcast live on KUHF and received critical acclaim.
+Praised for her poetic artistry and brilliant technique, Jeewon Lee has performed extensively as a solo and collaborative pianist with appearances in major venues such as Seoul Arts Center (Korea), the Gewandhaus Hall (Germany), Alice Tully Hall, the Kennedy Center, the Library of Congress and Carnegie-Weill Recital Hall (USA).

 Jeewon Lee's charm on stage and distinguished playing has been recognized by many national and international competitions in Korea and the United States.
 In 2012, she was awarded the Patricia Solomon Piano Prize in 2012 William Kapell International Piano Competition.
 In 2008 and 2009, she was a finalist of the Houston Symphony's Ima Hogg Young Artist Competition and won the Audience Award for two consecutive years.
 She was also a top prize winner in Frinna Awerbuch International Piano Competition, Texas Young Artist Competition, Cho-Sun Competition, Young Musicians Foundation Audition and Korea Times Music Competition among many others.
 Her success in competitions and recognition on solo stages have led to performances with orchestral performances with the Houston Symphony, New West Symphony, the Conroe Symphony and the Shepherd School of Music Symphony Orchestra and numerous performances have been broadcast live on local and national radio stations.